Robert Davidson: Haida Design

 20" H x 26" W

-In the 1980s, Musician and activist David Cockburn had pledged profits from a concert in Vancouver to the Haida Nation in support of their protests against logging on Lyell Island.
+In the 1980s, Musician and activist Bruce Cockburn had pledged profits from a concert in Vancouver to the Haida Nation in support of their protests against logging on Lyell Island.
 In thanks, Davidson presented Cockburn with this print which led to further talks between the two.
 Eventually, Cockburn purchased the original painting and used the image on his 1987 album, Waiting on a Miracle (below).

 Kugann jaad Giidii (2016)